-Shannon Fentiman is Queensland’s Minister for the Prevention of Domestic and Family Violence, Minister for Communities, Women and Youth and Minister for Child Safety.
+Shannon Fentiman is Queensland’s Attorney-General and Minister for Justice, Minister for Women and Minister for the Prevention of Domestic and Family Violence.

 Shannon holds a Bachelor of Laws (First Class Hons) from QUT and a Master of Laws from Melbourne University.
 She was admitted as a Legal Practitioner in 2007.